The novel coronavirus was first recognised in December 2019

 Aside from the preventive measures, here are precautionary measures suggested by the CDC.

 Curbing the spread and staying healthy are two tasks you can achieve with this information.
-However, in case you do need medical attention, find the best specialist easily with the Bajaj Finserv Health App.
-This digital tool allows you to identify doctors in your area and gives you the option to avail care virtually, over video.
-Telemedicine services like these helps ensure you get the care you need, without any delays.
-To avail these benefits and much more, download the app for free on Google Play or the Apple App Store today.
+However, in case you do need medical attention, find the best specialist easily on Bajaj Finserv Health.
+Identify doctors in your area and avail care virtually, over video.
+Telemedicine services helps ensure you get the care you need, without any delays.